openrewrite/rewrite-docs/concepts-and-explanations/styles.md

   </tbody>
 </table>

+{% hint style="info" %}
+For more information on how to work with and use declarative styles, please read our [Declarative YAML guide](/reference/yaml-format-reference.md#styles).
+{% endhint %}

 ## Next Steps

 In [Environment](environment.md), we'll see how these styles are activated and applied to the parsers that consume code.
 It will also show how to discover and activate recipes of visitors.